mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 10
 **Q:** 10.
-Can you describe your experience working with responsive design and ensuring a consistent user experience across different devices and screen sizes?
+How do you handle feedback and criticism in the workplace?
 **A:**